Delavaran/Networking-labs/README.md

 # Networking-labs
-Labs and notes for CCNP ENCOR and related topics .
+Labs and notes for cisco devices and related topics